What is Vert Shock?

 As you can see, my progress started well enough but I saw no increase from Day 22 to Day 50.
 This in contrast to all the graphs you see plastered around where people have gained a steady 1-1.5″ every week.
-The program is actually targeted at your running vertical jump, which you can see in the video below.
-Not only can I not dunk, but after Vert Shock i’m still 5 inches away from touching the rim…
+The program is actually targeted at your running vertical jump.
+While my technique has improved since then, you can see it in the video below.
+Not only can I not dunk, but after Vert Shock I’m still 5 inches away from touching the rim…

 Vert Shock Review

 Disclaimer: If you’ve read other reviews which also link you to the program itself, these are likely biased reviews.
-There is something called Affiliate Marketing, whereby someone receives a portion of the sales profit for directing the customer to the site in the first place.
+He uses Affiliate Marketing, where someone receives a portion of the sales profit for directing the customer to the site in the first place.
 That means if I tell you Vert Shock is the greatest program in the world, then give you a link, and you click the link and buy Vert Shock, I get some money.
 You will notice I don’t provide any links to the program.

 Vert Shock’s Pre-Shock Phase is widely available online, and can be seen below.
-The full program consists of a PDF in this format, as well as video tutorials on the main site and some other additional tips.
+The full program consists of a PDF in this format, as well as video tutorials on the main site.
 In this screenshot you can see 9 jumping exercises (Around the Square, Tuck Jumps, Horizontal Bounds.. etc.).
-The entire program is only 10 jumping exercises, so while it gives the impression this is just a taster, this is in fact almost the entire program.
+The entire program is only 10 jumping exercises.
+While it gives the impression this is just a taster, this is in fact almost the entire program.

-The missing exercise is Split Squat Jumps, which appear in the Day 1 session from week 2 onward.
-Other than that, there are only minor variations in reps and rest made for the six week “Shock Phase” and a larger change in rest periods during the “Post-Shock Phase”.
+There is only one missing exercise and that’s Split Squat Jumps.
+They appear in the Day 1 session from week 2 onward.
+Other than that, there are only minor variations in reps and rest for the six week “Shock Phase”.
+There is a larger change in rest periods during the one week “Post-Shock Phase”.

 I enjoyed these exercises and believe they include most of the important plyometric exercises required to improve your vertical jump.
 Despite being critical of the complete lack of variation in the program during the shock phase (weeks 2,4 and 7 are identical as are weeks 5 and 6), if these are the best exercises then I’m fine with doing them all several times a week.